Amapá: Climate

 Most of Amapá has a Tropical monsoon climate, a tropical climate with a short dry season and heavy rainfall for the majority of the year.
 In the Köppen climate classification, it is classified under the letters Am.
 Tropical rainforest is the natural vegetation, and also provides the other climate type located in the state.

 Demographics

-According to the IBGE of 2010, there were 668,689 people residing in the state, with a population density of 4.3/km².
+According to the 2022 census, there were 733,759 people residing in the state, with a population density of 5.1/km2.
 The population of Amapá is highly urbanized, with 93.7% of the population residing primarily in Macapá and Santana.
 Population growth: 5.7% (1991–2000); Houses: 144,000 (2006).

-During the 2010 census, 65% identified as Pardo (multiracial), 24% as White Brazilians, 8.7% as Black Brazilians and 1.1% as Indigenous.
-The remaining 1.2% are Asians and undeclared.
+During the 2022 census, 65.3% identified as Pardo (multiracial), 21.4% as White Brazilians, 11.8% as Black Brazilians and 1.4% as Indigenous.
+The remaining 0.1% are Asians and undeclared.

 The majority of the residents of Amapá live in poverty.
 According to the Fundação Getulio Vargas (FGV) 36.56% of the population live on only R$79 per month, which the foundation considers below a decent standard of living.

+Religion

+According to data obtained by the IBGE in the 2010 Brazilian Census, 64% of Amapá residents were Roman Catholics, 28% were Evangelicals (Protestants) and 6% did not profess any religion.
+The other faiths added together formed 2% of the population.

+The Catholic Church comprises the Diocese of Macapá (1949) a suffragan diocese of the Archdiocese of Belém de Pará, under Bishop Pedro José Conti (2004) with 27 parishes.

 Municipalities

+It is divided into 16 municipalities.